 *Relay Teams: As you prepare for the race, remember that each team is issued only one timing chip, swim cap, and bib number.

-This schedule is subject to change.
 The final race day schedule and any modifications will be included in an email sent out to athletes approximately one week before the race and during the pre-race briefing.

 800 Meter Sprint